TodePond/TodePondDotCom/wikiblogarden/art/voice/finding/words/readme.md

 When I was a teacher, I got quite good at sticking to simple words.
 So much so, that my words started to lose all their flourish.

-I tried very very very hard to bring it back, but I still suck at it.
+I tried very very very hard to bring it back, but I still suck.

 ## Words can be frustrating